 From the second you walk through the door of this new boutique hotel in the heart of the Historic Presidio neighborhood, you'll be transported back in time to summering on the Riviera like Grace Kelly in a high-waisted bikini and cat-eye sunglasses.
 This enchanting, palm-enclosed Spanish hideaway has just 24 rooms that are cozy and a little bit eclectic with fun and purposefully mismatched colors, patterns (there's a lot of preppy plaids), and mid-century modern furnishings.
-Later, you can grab a drink from the bar to enjoy lazily in the courtyard or by the pool, but for now, drop your bags and grab complimentary bikes for adventuring out. // 915 Garden St. (Santa Barbara), palisociety.com
+Later, you can grab a drink from the bar to enjoy lazily in the courtyard or by the pool, but for now, drop your bags and grab complimentary bikes for adventuring out.
+Palihouse is also a pet-friendly hotel: The Pawlisociety package includes organic treats, plush dog beds, toys, and more. // 915 Garden St. (Santa Barbara), palisociety.com

 Wine Tasting at Sanguis

 Most of Santa Barbara's wine tasting rooms along the Santa Barbara Urban Wine Trail reside in the Funk Zone (more on that later), but this inconspicuous winery is truly one of those spots where only those "in the know" will find it.
 Ride over to Sanguis' winery warehouse, hidden in an industrial textile area (when you arrive, look for the bell on a rope and pull hard).
-Tour their tiny wine operation and then settle in for a tasting of some unique blends made with biodynamic farming practices, like Verve made from grenache, petit verdot, and roussanne, or Tell-Tale Heart with marsanne, chardonnay, roussanne, and viognier.
-Each bottle features amazing art done by proprietor Matthias Pippig, who had a former career as a drummer in Germany.
-Sanguis also has an Art of the Long Lunch experience if you want to add food. // 8 Ashley Ave.
+Tour their tiny wine operation and then settle in for a tasting of some unique blends made with biodynamic farming practices, like Verve (made from grenache, petit verdot, and roussanne) or Bossman (a "dark, brooding" syrah).
+Each bottle features amazing art done by proprietor Matthias Pippig, who had a former career as a drummer in Germany. // 8 Ashley Ave.
 (Santa Barbara), sanguiswine.com

 Lunch at Secret Bao